robert-7/Full-Stack-Flask-Tutorial/SETUP.md

 ## Installing MongoDB

-Recommend installing docker first for WSL2 and then spinning up a container for this.
+Although the course instructs you to install MongoDB in your environment, I went down the route of installing docker first for WSL2 and then spinning up a container for this.
 Install following the installation commands [here](https://docs.docker.com/docker-for-windows/wsl/).
 Verify the install with: